software-architects/software-architects-website/content/blog/2015/02/02/ADFS-and-ADAL-Lab.md

   </li>
   <li>Windows 8 machine with <em>Visual Studio</em> for code demos (you can use Azure's existing VS VM template to make things easier)</li>
 </ul><p>In the workshop I am currently preparing, Azure AD is not relevant (unfortunately).
 Therefore, I don't setup an <a href="https://technet.microsoft.com/en-us/library/dn554244.aspx" target="_blank">ADFS proxy</a>.
 This will be a topic for future posts.</p><h2>Samples</h2><h3>OWIN and WS-Federation</h3><p>You can use this sample to demonstrate how simple it is to connect an ASP.NET MVC application with ADFS using <a href="https://msdn.microsoft.com/en-us/library/bb498017.aspx" target="_blank">WS-Federation</a>.</p><p>GitHub Link to the sample: <a href="https://github.com/AzureADSamples/WebApp-WSFederation-DotNet" target="_blank">https://github.com/AzureADSamples/WebApp-WSFederation-DotNet</a></p><p>
   <a href="http://www.cloudidentity.com/blog/2014/04/29/use-the-owin-security-components-in-asp-net-to-implement-web-sign-on-with-adfs/" target="_blank">Vittorio has a description</a> of what to change so that the sample works with ADFS.
-After the changes described there, your <em>Startup.Auth.cs</em> file will look something like this:</p>{% highlight javascript %}using Microsoft.Owin.Security;
+After the changes described there, your <em>Startup.Auth.cs</em> file will look something like this:</p>{% highlight c# %}using Microsoft.Owin.Security;
 using Microsoft.Owin.Security.Cookies;
 using Microsoft.Owin.Security.WsFederation;
 using Owin;